spenmcgee/radio-temperature/README.md

 ![plot_symbols.py output of temp_recording_23.8](symbols.png)

 In this screenshot, we see the first bit pulse (at 612000 on the time axis) has three symbols, so it's part of the preamble.
-It's obviously the last preamble pulse before the data since the next pulse has 2 symbols and then the ones after only have 1.
+It's obviously the last preamble pulse before the data since the next pulse has 2 symbols and then the pulses after only have 1.

 We're pretty much done now.
 We can convert the symbols `110` into 1 and `100` into 0, and make binary sequences.
 The task now is to simply extract the correct bits and convert to temperature by subtracting 500 and dividing by 10.